pasgabriele/lora-weather-station/External module/README.md

 It works as following:

-As describe in Spurkfun Weather Meter Kit datasheet, a wind speed of 2.401km/h causes the switch to close once per second, then the wind speed measurament can be executed counting the numbers of switch closed in a sample time.
-Therefore, when the External module executes the windReading function, it actives the pulses measurement (activing the interrupt) for 5 seconds (sample window for wind measurement), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed and gust in this 5 seconds window. windReading function is called every wakeup.
+As describe in Spurkfun Weather Meter Kit datasheet, a wind speed of 2.401km/h causes the switch to close once per second, then the wind speed measurement can be executed counting the numbers of switch closed in a sample time.
+Therefore, when the External module executes the windReading function, it actives the pulses measurement (activating the interrupt) for 5 seconds (sample window for wind measurement), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed and gust in this 5 seconds window. windReading function is called every wakeup.

 ### Wind direction measurement
 The wind direction measurement is provided by windDirectionReading function inserted in windReading function.
 It reads the analog value from the PIN connected to the Spurkfun Weather Meter Kit Wind Vane component (using the 10k ohm resistor) and converts this raw value in voltage measurement.
 As describe in the datasheet, a specified voltage value maps a specific wind direction.
 Therefore the windDirectionReading function maps the voltage to wind direction and return this in degrees value.
 The analog value is a AVG on 50 consecutive reads. windDirectionReading function is called every wakeup.

 ### Rain measurement
 The rain measurement is provided by rainReading function.
-As describe in Spurkfun Weather Meter Kit datasheet, every 0.2794mm of rain causes the switch to close once, then the rain measurament can be executed counting the numbers of switch closed.
-Due to the External Module go to sleep for a defined time, is neccessary to count the rain switch close during the normal mode and during the sleep mode too.
+As describe in Spurkfun Weather Meter Kit datasheet, every 0.2794mm of rain causes the switch to close once, then the rain measurement can be executed counting the numbers of switch closed.
+Due to the External Module go to sleep for a defined time, is necessary to count the rain switch close during the normal mode and during the sleep mode too.
 To do this, there are 2 different counters:
  - rainCounterDuringSleep
  - rainCounterDuringActive